spaghettiwews/blog/content/post/open-source.md

 draft: false
 ---

-I like well designed software.
-I also like free things, as I'm sure do you.
-Every now and again these two qualities intersect and I'll stumble upon a free, cool piece of software that I think will be useful to me in the future.
-Here's a running list of said applications/systems/software:
+I like **well designed** software.
+I also like **free** things, as I'm sure do you.
+Every now and again these two qualities/properties/attributes intersect and I'll stumble upon a free, cool piece of software that I reckon may be useful to me in the future.
+While there's a 90% chance that I won't ever use most of these, here's a running list of said applications/systems/software nonetheless:

 1. **Grafana** - *The open platform for analytics and monitoring*
 	- [https://grafana.com/](https://grafana.com/)